Overview of mortgage debt

-Call MABS today on 0761 07 2000 for independent information, advice and referral.
+Call MABS today on 0761 07 2000 for independent information, non-judgmental advice and referral.

 If you are having difficulties paying your mortgage, even if you are not actually in arrears, but are in pre-arrears, you should contact your lender’s Arrears Support Unit immediately.
 Delaying and allowing mortgage arrears to build up will make the problems worse.
 Your lender does not want to repossess your home.
-It wants you to continue making your payments – repossession is the last resort.
+They want you to continue making your payments – repossession is the last resort.

 In line with these codes, your lender must take certain steps to deal with any problems you have in paying your mortgage.
 Under the Central Bank’s Code of Conduct on Mortgage Arrears (CCMA) (pdf), lenders must operate a Mortgage Arrears Resolution Process (MARP) when dealing with customers in mortgage arrears and pre-arrears.